SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/NudgeCommand/README.md

 #Nudge Commands

-This sample demonstrate how to execute nudge command.
-The Nudge commands repositions the selected object by the specified delta in the given direction.
+This sample demonstrates how to execute the nudge command.
+The Nudge command repositions the selected object by the specified delta in the given direction.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/keyboard-interaction?theme=fluent